Hopkins, Minnesota: Hopkins Raspberry Festival

 The Hopkins Raspberry Festival is an annual event in Hopkins.
 The Hopkins Raspberry Festival was founded in 1935 as a way to boost business during the Great Depression of the 1930s.
 A date of July 21 was chosen to hold the event to coincide with the peak of raspberry-picking season.
 The festival now takes place the third weekend in July every year.

 The Raspberry Festival is overseen by a board of directors supported by many additional volunteers and local civic organizations each year.
 Since its inception, it has evolved into a dynamic community celebration with activities including music, sporting events, royalty coronations, craft fair, and parade.

-National Register of History Places
+National Register of Historic Places

-The main street of Hopkins, from 8th to 11th avenues, was officially listed on the National Register of Historic Places in January, 2022.
-The designation was revealed during a ceremony in April of 2022.
+The main street of Hopkins, from 8th to 11th avenues, was officially listed on the National Register of Historic Places in January 2022 as the Hopkins Commercial Historic District.
+The designation was revealed during a ceremony in April 2022.

 Education

 Public schools

 The Hopkins School District serves all or parts of seven Minneapolis west suburban communities: Hopkins, Minnetonka, Golden Valley, Plymouth, Edina, Eden Prairie, and Saint Louis Park.
-Approximately 8,100 students attend seven elementary schools (K–sixth grade), two junior high schools (7th–9th grade), and one high school (10th–12th grade).
+Approximately 8,100 students attend seven elementary schools (K–fifth grade), two middle schools (6th–8th grade), and one high school (9th–12th grade).
 Some students attend public schools in other school districts chosen by their families under Minnesota's open enrollment statute, as some students from outside Hopkins school district enroll in Hopkins schools on that basis.